 We have numerous facilities throughout the county to serve those who are currently on probation in Los Angeles.

 The LACPD supervises youth in residential treatment service facilities (juvenile camps), as well as in Los Padrinos Juvenile Hall.
 Youth assigned to our juvenile facilities receive rehabilitative services throughout their detention from three to 12 months.

 Los Angeles County Probation Department’s Juvenile Hall and camp populations have continued to decrease as the Department moves toward supervising only the most high-risk youth in facilities while diverting many youths to receive probation services at home.

 LACPD supervises juveniles through the Camp-to-Community Transition Program (CCTP) which provides services that support a youth’s productive and successful transition back home after serving time in juvenile camp.

-Focuses on public education and awareness to foster a good understanding of Department operations through proactive communication and engagement linkages.
-The Department’s objective is to develop an environment within the County where communities can participate in our efforts to rebuild lives and sustain healthy families.
+We focus on public education and awareness to foster a good understanding of Department operations through proactive communication and engagement linkages.
+The Los Angeles County Probation Department’s objective is to develop an environment within the County where communities can participate in our efforts to rebuild lives and sustain healthy families.